The Birthday Present: Plot

-The guards are surly but other prisoners are generally friendly.

-As he pleads guilty there is no right of appeal (other than against the length of sentence).
+As he pleads guilty there is no right of appeal, other than against the length of sentence.
 He tells his wife an appeal is too costly and will take too long.

 His wife tells his employer’s managing director, Colonel Wilson, that, contrary to earlier reports, Simon has not been sick but is serving a prison sentence.
 Wilson tries to keep the information to himself but colleagues eventually find out.
 Privately he decides he would allow Simon to return to work following his release.

 However, when Simon does next meet him, the MD regretfully tells him that a board meeting has decided that he cannot continue to work for them (as marketing manager of their toy factory).
 An employment agency warns Scott that many professional people with a criminal record are forced back into crime due to the inability to find employment.
 His wife then takes a job (as a photographic model) in order to support them.
 Simon eventually has an offer of a similar job at another factory (without divulging his crime at the interview) but after saying he has the job they call his old employer for a reference, are told the truth and decide to withdraw the offer.

 However, Wilson, who remains convinced he took the right decision at his earlier meeting with Simon, forcefully debates the issue with the directors and points out if he had been fined rather than going to prison they would have a different attitude.

 The film ends with Simon receiving a letter from Wilson saying he can return after all.